SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 ---

 - Due to use of COW, const methods of reps need no locking (just use Debug::AssertExternallySyncrhonized).
-- Due to use of COW, non-const methods of reps ALSO don't need loocking, since the COW code assures there is only one reference at a time (and therefore one Envelope class, which itself asserts externally synchronized)
+- Due to use of COW, non-const methods of reps ALSO don't need locking, since the COW code assures there is only one reference at a time (and therefore one Envelope class, which itself asserts externally synchronized)

 - Generally have body functions of overloads have static_assert(TYPE REQUIREMENT) instead of using enable_if_t, just because enable_if_t tends to require more compiler bug workarounds, and produce